 The UF Health Congenital Heart Center team members are highly-skilled, highly-qualified physicians and clinical staff in the field of pediatric and adult congenital heart care.
 We employ current approaches and technologies in care to solve even the most complex congenital heart defects and provide expert care for patients.
 Our families travel from across the state, the country, and even around the world, looking for answers, and we offer an integrated, multidisciplinary approach to help all of our patients to not only extend but also improve the quality of their lives.

 We recognize the essential role parents and families play in helping young and adult patients live with their congenital heart disease.
-Our center incorporates medical and surgical practices to provide seamless care to patients and open communication to their families.
+Our center incorporates medical and surgical practices to provide seamless care to patients and open communication with their families.

-U.S. News & World Report has ranked the UF Health Shands Children’s Hospital among the Top 15 pediatric cardiology and heart surgery programs in the country and Top in the state of Florida.
+U.S. News and World Report has ranked the UF Health Shands Children's Hospital among the Top 15 pediatric cardiology and heart surgery programs in the country and Top in the state of Florida.

 A nationally and internationally recognized Center of Excellence for providing state-of-the-art care to pediatric and adult patients who have congenital heart disease, acquired heart disease, and heart failure, the UF Health Congenital Heart Center provides multi-specialty care through one simple point of access.